Fannie E. Hughey: Color-Music system

 From earliest infancy children were attracted by colors; Hughey had simply taken advantage of this fact and developed a natural and logical system from it.
 A thorough test of the color method had been made before presenting it to the public, and the eagerness with which children took up the lessons, and their enthusiasm over the work, had amply demonstrated its practicability.
-By its means the drudgery attendant upon the first period of the child's musical studies was entirely eliminated.
+By its means the drudgery attendant upon the first period of the child's musical studies was eliminated.

-Work became play; rapid progress was made in ear training, in accuracy in determining intervals, and in technic.
-In class work the color method was a fascinating process, the children vying with each other in eager endeavor.

 The method could be adopted by the mother in the nursery for the instruction of her own children; any private student could use it with a small group of children belonging to the families of friends and neighbors as an amateur instructor, and the professional music and public school teacher could apply it to their regular classes.

 The part played by color was easily grasped.
 Tonic, Dominant and Third were the three primary colors, red, blue and yellow, respectively; the second was Orange (red plus yellow); and the fourth was Green (blue plus yellow), the Octave light red; the sixth Violet (blue and light red), and the seventh Pink (violet and light red).
 Instead of these technical names for the scale degrees, the Tonic Sol-fa names doh, ray, me, fah, soh, lah, te, were used, and the colors were supposed to be brought down from Rainbow Land by beautiful, bright-hued birds with sweet, soft voices that sound the several tones.
 The Doh-bird came down first, then the Soh-bird, and so on.
 The children placed the tacks corresponding in color to the several birds on the appropriate "perches" (lines or spaces); they were taught to sing the tones in perfect tune and to point out the proper "nest" (piano-key) for each bird.
 All this was in the spirit of happy play and innocent rivalry.